jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-setoverlay-description"></a>

 ### ✏ Description:
-Set the in-game overlay (e.g golden overlay for Uther's Divine Shield).
+Set the in-game overlay (e.g., the golden overlay for Uther's Divine Shield).
->Note: The path is relative to `*.storm*/base.gamedata/`, usually with the extension of `*.stormcutscene`.
+>Note: The path is relative to `*.storm*/base.stormdata/`, usually with the extension `*.StormCutscene`.

 <a name="cmd-setoverlay-parameters"></a>